 I spent a lot of time in tearful reflection.
 There was a lot to think about including students in an Oregon Community College who were gunned down.

-After word came that there had been another shooting, the shouting began.
+After word came that there had been yet another shooting, the shouting began.
 I heard shouts from the left.
 I heard shouts from the right.
 I kept hearing the same key words; gun control, 2nd amendment, mental health, freedom, and ban guns.
 After reading a few tweets on the subject, I realized I didn’t know enough to intelligently discuss the situation.
 I really only had vague ideas based on some of these shouting points.
 Why it took this long for me to get serious is still an embarrassing mystery.
 My guess is I didn’t believe I had enough power to change anything so, I didn’t bother to become better informed.
 I believe it was the following question posed on social media this weekend that caused me to take a closer look and become better educated.

 “Why is America different?”